turingschool/mod-0-curriculum/session2/index.md

 ### Asking questions

 Now that we're working on some more technical subjects, be sure to provide as much context as possible in your slack questions.
-They'll help you get an answer faster and that answer will be more appropriate.
+They'll help you get an answer faster and that answer will be more accurate.